FRAX: Availability and usage

-FRAX is freely accessible online, and commercially available as a desktop application, in paper-form as a FRAX Pad, as an iPhone application, and as an Android application.
+FRAX is available free of charge online, and commercially as a desktop application, in paper-form as a FRAX pad, and as a mobile phone (Apple iOS or Android) application.
 The tool is compatible with 58 models for 53 countries, and is available in 28 languages.

 FRAX is incorporated into many national guidelines around the world, including those of Belgium, Canada, Japan, Netherlands, Poland, Sweden, Switzerland, UK (NOGG), and US (NOF).
 FRAX assessments are intended to provide guidance for determining access to treatment in healthcare systems.

 Adjustments

 Glucocorticoid use is included FRAX as a dichotomous variable, whereas the increased risk for fractures seen with glucocorticoid use is dependent on glucocorticoid dose and duration of use.
 Several methods have been proposed how to adjust FRAX accordingly.

-Though known to be a risk factor for fractures, Type 2 Diabetes is not included as such in FRAX.
+Though known to be a risk factor for fractures, type 2 diabetes is not included as such in FRAX.
 Some clinicians choose rheumatoid arthritis as an equivalent risk factor instead.

-FRAX was developed and most commonly used to assess fracture risk for previously untreated individuals, though some have suggested is can also be used in those treated in the past or even on current treatment for osteoporosis.
+FRAX was developed and most commonly used to assess fracture risk for previously untreated individuals, though some have suggested it can also be used in those treated in the past or even on current treatment for osteoporosis.